GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 ![Couchbase Buckets list](../img/admin-guide/installation-guide/couchbase_buckets.png)

-The list of buckets is not hardcoded and can be changed via configuration file `gluu-couchbase.properties` Here is default mapping configuration:
+The list of buckets is not hardcoded and can be changed via the `gluu-couchbase.properties` configuration file.

+The following is an example of the default mapping configuration:

 ```
 buckets: gluu, gluu_client, gluu_cache, gluu_site, gluu_token, gluu_authorization, gluu_user, gluu_statistic